 Doughnut sign: increased uptake peripherally with a photopenic centre.

-MRI is able to demonstrate the characteristic fluid-fluid levels exquisitely as well as identify the presence of a solid component suggesting the ABC is secondary.
+MRI is able to demonstrate the characteristic fluid-fluid levels exquisitely as well as identify the presence of a solid component suggesting that the aneurysmal bone cyst is secondary.

 The cysts are of a variable signal, with a surrounding rim of low T1 and T2 signal.
 Focal areas of high T1 and T2 signal 8 are also seen presumably representing areas of blood of variable age (see ageing blood on MRI).

-It is important to remember that the presence of fluid-fluid levels, although characteristic of ABC is by no means unique to it, and is also seen in both benign and malignant lesions (e.g. giant cell tumours (GCT), chondroblastoma, simple bone cysts and telangiectatic osteosarcomas).
+It is important to remember that the presence of fluid-fluid levels, although characteristic of aneurysmal bone cysts, is by no means unique to them, and is seen in other lesions as well, both benign and malignant (e.g. giant cell tumours (GCT), chondroblastoma, simple bone cysts and telangiectatic osteosarcomas).

 Treatment and prognosis

-Traditionally these lesions have been treated operatively (curettage and bone grafting) with a recurrence rate of ~20% (range 11-31%).
-Percutaneous treatment with fibrosing agents has also been performed, either in isolation as a precursor to surgical excision 1,5.
+Traditionally, these lesions have been treated operatively (curettage and bone grafting) with a recurrence rate of ~20% (range 11-31%).
+Percutaneous treatment with fibrosing agents has also been performed, either in isolation or as a precursor to surgical excision 1,5.

 The differential diagnosis depends on the modality.

-On plain radiography (and to a lesser degree CT) the diagnosis includes most of the lesions included in the mnemonic FEGNOMASHIC.
+On plain radiography (and to a lesser degree CT), the diagnosis includes most of the lesions included in the mnemonic FEGNOMASHIC.
+Compared to the other lesions in this list, aneurysmal bone cysts are markedly expansile (hence, "aneurysmal") and have a thin cortical shell.

 On MRI the differential is much shorter, especially when age, location and plain film appearance is taken into account.
-The main differential includes both lesions that intrinsically have fluid-fluid levels (thus see fluid-fluid level containing bone lesions) and those from which an ABC may arise (chondroblastoma, fibrous dysplasia, giant cell tumour (GCT) 4, osteosarcoma (especially telangiectatic osteosarcoma).
+The main differential includes both lesions with intrinsic fluid-fluid levels (see fluid-fluid level containing bone lesions) and those from which an aneurysmal bone cyst may arise: